Optimal and Safe Estimation for High-Dimensional Semi-Supervised Learning: Acknowledgment

-Ning is supported in part by NSF CAREER award DMS-1941945 and NSF award DMS-1854637.
-Zhao is supported in part by NSF award DMS-1953526 and a start-up grant from the University of Wisconsin-Madison.
-Zhang is supported in part by U.S. National Institutes of Health (R01HG010171 and R01MH116527).
-We appreciate Dr. Abhishek Chakrabortty from Texas A\&M University for some insightful discussions on the high-dimensional semi-supervised inference problem.
+Ning is supported in part by U.S. National Science Foundation (NSF, DMS 1941945 and DMS 1854637).
+Zhao is supported in part by NSF (DMS 2122074).
+Zhang is supported in part by U.S. National Institutes of Health (R01HG010171 and R01MH116527) and NSF (DMS 2112711).
+The authors would like to thank the Editor, an Associate Editor, and three reviewers for their insightful comments which have helped improve the manuscript substantially.